How to Make Concrete Look Like Stone

 How do you make concrete look like stone?

-Though it’s not a simple process, with the right materials, colors, techniques, and tools, an experienced contractor can mimic the look of stone on a concrete floor using concrete coatings.
+Though it’s not a simple process, with the right materials, colors, techniques, and tools, an experienced contractor can mimic the look of stone on a concrete surface using concrete coatings.

 Here is a general overview of the process:

-1. Remove materials from the existing concrete surface.
+1. Prepare the surface.
+Remove materials from the existing concrete surface.
 This includes things such as tiles, grout, paint, old sealer, and more.

-2. Grind or sand the surface to make it porous.
+2. Profile the concrete.
+Grind or sand the surface to make it porous.
 This will allow your concrete to accept the coating, helping it adhere to the surface.

-3. Clean the concrete.
+3. Clean thoroughly.
 After removing materials and grinding or sanding, you’ll want to give the surface a thorough clean so it’s ready for the coating.

-4. Gather your tools and prepare materials by following manufacturer's instructions closely.
+4. Prep the materials.
+Gather your tools and prepare materials by following manufacturer's instructions closely.

-6. Apply sealer to your completed surface.
-When your surface is ready for it, it’s important to add a sealer which will protect it from wear and tear, UV rays, saltwater, and more.
+7. Seal.
+Apply sealer to your completed surface.
+It’s important to add a sealer which will protect it from wear and tear, UV rays, saltwater, and more.
 Learn more about the importance of sealers.

 Best products for making concrete look like stone

-There are a variety of coatings that can be used to create the look of stone.
+There are a variety of coatings that can be used to create a natural stone appearance.
 The one you choose depends on what look you’re going for.

 Limestone overlay (SunStone)